isabella232/gnome-todo/doc/HACKING.md

 The most important rule is: **see the surrounding code, and copy its style**.

+GNOME To Do's line length is 120 columns.

 Another rule that applies to function declarations is that all parameters are aligned by the last '*'.
 There are plenty of examples below.